composewell/streamly/design/optimization-guidelines.md

 * In some cases we may have to add a `FUSE` annotation on the state type to ensure that all the internal join points created by GHC are inlined with the help of the `fusion-plugin`.
-* In rare cases we may need to use a strictness annotation on the state.
+* In rare cases we may need to use a strictness annotation on the state to allow fusion. `parseMany` and `splitOnSeq` are such examples.
-  `parseMany` is one such example.

 Step function of a stream or unfold:

+* Do not introduce unnecessary states.
+If there is only one entry point of a state then perhaps you want to collapse the state into the state from which it is called.
+More states means more jumps and may affect code locality, and efficiency of low level code (e.g. register allocation) because of independent placement of the code blocks in different states.
+* Keep minimum possible data in state.
+More variables in state may lead to poor performance because the state may not fit into registers and the spill may cause allocations on each iteration of the loop.
+Mutable state may help in such cases.
+* The step function must be annotated such that it gets inlined after the main combinator (`INLINE_LATE`).

+Multiple yield points or single?:

+* A single yield point is usually desirable, however, not always necessary.
+  In some cases multiple yield points may in fact be needed for fusion, see `splitOnSeq` for an example.
+Or maybe its fusing because of a direct yield instead of going through an indirect common yielding state.

+Recursion in step function:

-* Never make the step function recursive.
-Always use the `Skip` constructor to remove recursion.
+* In general, we avoid making the step function recursive.
+Use the `Skip` constructor to remove recursion.
 Recursive step function can introduce optimization barriers that are harder to remove by the GHC simplifier.

-* Try to make sure that there is a single yield point in the whole state machine.
-A single yield point is usually desirable, however not always necessary.
-* The step function must be annotated such that it gets inlined after the main combinator (`INLINE_LATE`).
+  However, in some cases it may be better to have a local recursive loop.
+A recursive loop can help us avoid threading around some large state values every time.
+Values that do not change across a loop can be factored in the scope outside the loop (static argument transform), this way we can create a local loop which is more efficient than threading around the state in a larger loop.
+See the `splitOnSeq` combinator as an example where we use a local recursive loop, it fuses and is significantly efficient compared to using `Skip`.

+  In a local recursive loop use SPEC and annotate even the rest of the loop arguments as strict where needed.
+We have observed that when the arguments were not strict the loop does not fuse (splitOnSeq).

-## Fold and Parser drivers
+### Fold and Parser drivers

 Recursive loop closing operations: